benallfree/vibeverse.js/README.md

 For detailed API documentation, including all available options, methods, and configuration settings, please refer to [llm.md](llm.md).

-> 💡 **Tip for LLM IDEs**: If you're using an LLM-powered IDE (like Cursor), consider adding `llm.md` to your IDE's rules or RAG system.
+> 💡 **Tip for LLM IDEs**: If you're using an LLM-powered IDE (like Cursor), consider copying `dist/llm.md` to your IDE's rules or RAG system.
 This will help the AI better understand the Vibeverse.js API and provide more accurate code suggestions and completions.

 ## Dependencies